 - For adults and older children: Cover every patch of skin over the whole body, from the neck-line down to the toes, including the scalp, face, neck, ears down to the soles of the feet.
 Pay particular attention to the areas between the fingers and toes, wrists, armpits, belly button, genitals and buttocks.

 - Leave the cream/lotion on overnight.

-- If you wash your hands during the night the cream must be reapplied.
+- If you wash your hands during the night, reapply cream/lotion to your hands.

 - In the morning have a shower and wear clean clothes.

-It may be necessary to repeat the scabies treatment – talk to your pharmacist or doctor for advice.
+- It may be necessary to repeat the scabies treatment.
+Talk to your pharmacist or doctor for advice.
 Do not repeat treatment more than two times without medical advice.
-Overuse of insecticides will irritate the skin.
+Overuse of insecticides such as permethrin can irritate the skin.

-- Re-infestation or resistance to treatment.
+- Resistance to treatment.
 Scabies occasionally appears to be resistant to the prescribed scabies treatment.
-Talk to your doctor - you may need a different treatment.
+You may need to try a different treatment - talk to your doctor.